ctuning/ck-wa/README.md

 It is possible to run workloads (currently shared as sources in CK format) on remote Windows devices using light-weight, standalone, open-source [CK crowd-node server](https://github.com/ctuning/ck-crowdnode).
-Just run it on your target Windows device and register using ''ck add machine''.
+Simply download the latest CK crowd-node version [here](https://ci.appveyor.com/project/gfursin/ck-crowdnode/build/artifacts), install and run it on your target Windows device, and then register it in CK-WA using ''ck add machine''.

+''Note that at this stage your client machine should also run Windows.
+However, we may provide cross-compilation in the future.''

 Using Docker image
 ==================